-The pace at which technology is advancing and moving forward is outdoing the pace at which we can consume and understand it.
+The pace at which technology is advancing has really outdone the pace at which we can consume and understand it.
 Heck, I claim to be a tech blogger, make a living off of it, and I am failing to keep tabs on the blockchain, AI, self-driving cars, XR (AR+VR), and the mobile industry at large.
 Hmm.
 Maybe I am following too many niches.

 Best Tech News Apps for Android